 Chair Edwards attempted to answer Mr. Kenny McFarland's questions about the long-term implications of the current application; it is his understanding that the General Plan will not be changed as a result of the application, but the County Code will be amended to help to implement the principles that are identified in the General Plan.
 Mr. Ewert stated that is correct.
 Chair Edwards stated the R-3 zoning designation is currently included in the County's Land Use Code and the orange areas on the General Plan map are areas in which that zoning is permitted.
 Orange represents mixed-use rsidnetial zoning on the General Plan map.
 The current version of the R-3 zoning ordinance is from the 1950s and a lot of things have changed since then.
 This amendment will make it easier for County staff to interpret the types of uses that are allowed in the R-3 zone for the areas identified on the General Plan map.
-Commissioner Clontz added it is important to note that the General Plan is a 100-year plan; allowing for dense housing in certain areas of the County will make it possible to preserve other open spaces for agricultural use and less dense housing in and debate of the appropriate average density for western Weber County and the types of development that will eventually trigger infrastructure improvements that were mentioned by Mr. Kenny McFarland.
+Commissioner Clontz added it is important to note that the General Plan is a 100-year plan; allowing for dense housing in certain areas of the County will make it possible to preserve other open spaces for agricultural use and less dense housing in advelopments.
+Chair Edwards stated that is correct and the Commissoin and staff engaged in high-level philosopicah discussion and debate of the appropriate average density for western Weber County and the types of development that will eventually trigger infrastructure improvements that were mentioned by Mr. Kenny McFarland.